Chapter One: Gameplay

 The right answer is the wrong answer if it takes more than thirty seconds to look it up.
 When checking a rule isn't worth the effort, it's better to axe a stupid question than to get the stupid answer. |

 Rules are for the small-minded and weak.
-Let a little kid loose among
+Let some little kids loose among

-your collection of bricks sometime, and watch the way he plays.
+your collection of bricks sometime, and watch the way they play.
 In

 The answer is that most of us have had a lot more years of schooling

-than he has.
-Wait until he's eighteen, he'll have become just as slack-jawed
+than they have.
+Wait until they're eighteen; they'll have become just as slack-jawed

 and dull-eyed as the rest of us.